arshajii/ema/README.md

 We also use a 10x barcode whitelist, which can be found [here](http://ema.csail.mit.edu).

 #### Preprocessing
-Preprocessing 10x data entails several steps, the first of which is counting barcodes:
+Preprocessing 10x data entails several steps, the first of which is counting barcodes (`-j` specifies the number of jobs to be spawned by `parallel`):

 ```
 cd /path/to/gzipped_fastqs/